 Hell-Bent also contained an explosive revelation that Aikman hurled racial epithets at his African-American teammates.
 The story exploded, and a decades-long feud between Aikman and Bayless continues to this day.

-While explosive and sensational, Hell-Bent is an important marker on the Skip Bayless timeline.
-The controversy surrounding its publication would soon put him on the path toward fame and fortune.
+While explosive and sensational, Hell-Bent is an important marker on Skip Bayless’ timeline.
+The controversy surrounding its publication soon put him on the path toward fame and fortune.

 Radio and Television

-Sports columnists often find work in sports radio.
-So it’s no surprise that Bayless spent a few years on Dallas talk radio before leaving the area for the Chicago Tribune.
-It was during his Chicago days where Skip would find television success.
+Sports columnists often find work in sports radio, so it’s no surprise that Bayless spent a few years on Dallas talk radio before leaving the area for the Chicago Tribune.
+It was during his Chicago days that Skip would find television success.

 After frequent appearances on ESPN, the “worldwide leader” brought him on full-time in 2004.
 After a few years, Bayless, now a fixture on the network, teamed with columnist Stephen A. Smith for First Take.

 The show adopted the successful format of cable news programs.
-It was during this period that Bayless would become an in-demand sports media superstar.
+During this period, Bayless would become an in-demand sports media superstar.

-So much so that in March of 2021, Bayless signed a contract with Fox Sports worth $32 million.
-Skip Bayless’s net worth is an estimated $13 million.
+In March 2021, Bayless signed a four-year contract with Fox Sports worth $32 million.
+According to Celebrity Net Worth, Skip Bayless’s net worth is estimated at $17 million.

 Skip Bayless’ Famous Controversies